 Dr. Kara Eubanks, Director

-She also maintains an active career as a recording artist and popular-music performer.
-Kara has been featured on mtv.com, National Public Radio, and daytrotter.com, and on record labels such as Eenie Meenie and Lookout!
-Records.
-Her discography includes arrangements and performances with Troubled Hubble, The Gunshy, Future Monarchs, and Andrew Jackson Jihad.
+As a recording artist and popular-music performer.
+Kara has been featured by MTV, NPR, and Daytrotter.
+Her discography includes arrangements and performances with Troubled Hubble, The Gunshy, The Felix Culpa, Inspector Owl, Heligoats, Future Monarchs, and AJJ.

 Violin and Viola